Rdeisenroth/thesis-template-typst/common/metadata.typ

 #let title = [
-  Your Very Long Title Containing Many Buzzwords and Acronyms ]
+  Your Very Long Title Containing Many Buzzwords and Acronyms To Make You Sound Smart ]
 #let subtitle = [
   Some sensible subtitle